As always, it's best to double check with your state for any recent changes to election rules: Iowa Election Website

 If you have missed the voter registration deadline, you can still register to vote and a cast a ballot at the same time during early voting or on Election Day.
 Simply go to your regular polling place or early voting site to register and vote.
-Contact your Local Election Official if you have any questions.
+You should bring valid photo ID and, if the ID does not list your current address, also proof of residence.
+Contact your Local Election Office if you have any questions.

 To register in Iowa you must: